Category Archives: Meetings

 Hello Friends, Neighbors, Fellow Gardeners,

-Happy Spring!
-The peak bloom projection for the Yoshino Cherry (Prunus x yedoensis) blossoms is March 23-25, 2022!
-Here are some garden tips, educational opportunities, and videos for March.
+This May seems more like April, but we’ve had some nice warm days and spring doesn’t seem to last long here before summer arrives. 🌞🌼 Here are some garden tips, educational opportunities, and videos for May.
 This includes some events from U.S. Botanic GardenMaster Gardeners of Montgomery County, and Maryland Gardens.
 A lot of gardening events are announced on Facebook and we share them on our Facebook page as well as on our mctgardenclub.org website.
-Some upcoming events include Backyard Gardening Zoom Sessions, the Smithsonian’s Let’s Talk Gardens series, The Great Grow Along, University of Marylan Extension’s Grow It Eat It 2022 Event, Spring Online Garden/Landscape Classes at Montgomery College, Mill Creek Garden Club events including our Essential Herbs – Beyond Parsley, Sage, Rosemary, and Thyme Talk with Master Gardener Heather Whirley, Mill Creek Spring Cleanup in April, and garden tours which will be announced in our upcoming monthly garden tips, on our Facebook and NextDoor pages, and on our website!
-These events will be hosted as online or live events.
+Some upcoming events include Backyard Gardening Zoom Sessions, The Great Grow Along, Summer Garden/Landscape Classes at Montgomery College, Mill Creek Garden Club events including our Backyard Beekeeping event on Tuesday, May 24th, and Mill Creek Village and Mill Creek Garden Club’s Walk Around the Towne event with two garden tours on June 4th!

 Master Gardener Plant Clinics